 If your chest hurts.
-Breast pain in women: alarm or normal?
-What are the symptoms of breast cancer
+Chest pain in women: a warning sign or a normal phenomenon?
+What are the symptoms of breast cancer?

-The human breast is a pair of mammary glands that attach to the pectoral muscles.
-In men, the mammary glands do not normally develop and are rudimentary; in women, during puberty, the breast enlarges and acquires a hemispherical shape.
+The human chest is a pair of mammary glands that are attached to the pectoral muscles.
+In men, the mammary glands do not normally develop and are rudimentary; in women, during puberty, the breasts enlarge and take on a hemispherical shape.

-However, in both cases, chest pain can be not only a physiological manifestation (for example, during menstruation, during lactation, or after excessive exercise), it can also serve as an alarming symptom of a serious illness.
+However, for both, chest pain can be not only a physiological manifestation (for example, during menstruation, during lactation or after excessive exercise), it can also serve as an alarming symptom of a serious illness.

 Hormonal abnormalities in the body

 The mammary gland is an organ whose growth and development is controlled by sex hormones.
-Therefore, the main explanation for why a woman’s chest hurts is a change in the normal ratio of hormones that affect the tissues and cells of the mammary glands.
-The hormonal background in the weaker sex can change due to the reasons listed below.
+Therefore, the main explanation for why a woman’s breasts hurt is a change in the normal ratio of hormones affecting the tissues and cells of the mammary glands.
+Hormonal levels in the fairer sex may change due to the reasons listed below.

 Monthly fluctuations in different phases of the menstrual cycle.

-Before menstruation, there is an increase in the content of hormones in the body (which is considered the norm), designed to preserve a possible pregnancy.
-At this time, the chest enlarges and slightly hurts due to the stretching of the capsule, or itches due to irritation of the superficial nerve endings of the stretched skin.
-When you press the nipple, a few drops of a colorless or yellowish liquid may come out of it.
-With the onset of menstruation, the woman's pain disappears, the mammary glands after menstruation return to their original size and become soft.
+Before menstruation, there is an increase in the content of hormones in the body (which is considered normal), designed to maintain a possible pregnancy.
+At this time, the breast becomes enlarged and slightly sore due to stretching of the capsule, or itches due to irritation of the superficial nerve endings of the stretched skin.
+When you press on the nipple, a few drops of colorless or yellowish liquid may come out.
+With the onset of menstruation, the woman’s painful sensations disappear, and the mammary glands after menstruation return to their original size and become soft.

-In the middle of the cycle, there may also be short-term pain in the chest, along with pain in the lower abdomen, which occurs under the action of hormones that ensure the release of the egg from the ovary.
-After ovulation, this kind of pain disappears without a trace, the breast tissue does not change.
+In the middle of the cycle, there may also be short-term painful sensations in the chest along with pain in the lower abdomen, arising under the influence of hormones that ensure the release of the egg from the ovary.
+After ovulation, pain of this kind disappears without a trace, the breast tissue does not change.

-Mastopathy is no longer considered a physiological manifestation of a drop in hormone levels, it is a disease that requires a careful approach to treatment.
+Mastopathy is no longer considered a physiological manifestation of a difference in hormone levels; it is a disease that requires a careful approach to treatment.

-In the first trimester of pregnancy, the breasts can hurt due to the effect on the breast tissue of progesterone, a hormone that maintains pregnancy.
+In the first trimester of pregnancy, the breasts may hurt due to the effect of progesterone, a hormone that maintains pregnancy, on the breast tissue.
 Under its influence, the alveolar tissue grows, the gland increases in volume, preparing to perform the subsequent function of lactation.

-Around the beginning of the 12th week, when the continuation of the pregnancy passes to the placenta, chest pains decrease.
-At the end of the third trimester of pregnancy, the body begins to prepare for childbirth and feeding, prolactin production increases, so the breast becomes full and painful again.
+Around the beginning of the 12th week, when the continuation of pregnancy passes to the placenta, chest pain decreases.
+At the end of the third trimester of pregnancy, the body begins to prepare for childbirth and feeding, prolactin production increases, so the breasts again become full and painful.

-Increased milk production and gland enlargement during lactation
+Increased milk production and enlargement of the gland during lactation

-Immediately after childbirth, due to prolactin and oxytocin, there is a sharp increase in the production and release of milk, which leads to painful breast enlargement.
-If breastfeeding "on demand" is observed, soreness in the mammary glands in a nursing mother quickly passes.
+Immediately after childbirth, due to prolactin and oxytocin, there is a sharp increase in milk production and secretion, which leads to painful breast enlargement.
+If breastfeeding is observed “on demand,” pain in the mammary glands of a nursing mother quickly disappears.

-After an abortion, the breasts may hurt for about a week.
-This time is necessary for the natural decrease in the concentration of pregnancy hormones and reduce their effect on the mammary glands.
-If soreness is noted for a longer period after termination of pregnancy, it is necessary to consult a doctor to find out the cause.
-One of the options for the development of such a situation may be the continued growth of the fetal egg after an unsuccessful abortion, for example, if a woman tried to get rid of the pregnancy on her own with the help of medications.
+After an abortion, your breasts may hurt for about a week.
+This time is necessary to naturally reduce the concentration of pregnancy hormones and reduce their effect on the mammary glands.
+If pain persists for a longer period after termination of pregnancy, you should consult a doctor to find out the cause.
+One of the options for the development of such a situation could be the continued growth of the ovum after an unsuccessful abortion, for example, if a woman tried to get rid of the pregnancy on her own with the help of medications.

-In other cases, the cause of prolonged chest pain after abortion (especially frequent and repeated ones) is severe dysregulation of sex hormones, which can lead to mastopathy, various genital diseases and infertility.
+In other cases, the cause of prolonged chest pain after abortions (especially frequent and repeated ones) are severe disturbances in the regulation of sex hormones, which can lead to mastopathy, various genital diseases and infertility.

 Gynecomastia

-Hormonal disorders in the male body can lead to gynecomastia (literally, "women's breasts").
-When it appears, in addition to soreness in the chest, in men there is an overgrowth of alveolar tissues, the mammary gland increases and takes the form of a female breast.
+Hormonal imbalances in the male body can lead to gynecomastia (literally meaning “female-like breasts”).
+When it appears, in addition to pain in the chest, in men alveolar tissue grows, the mammary gland enlarges and takes on the appearance of a woman’s breast.

-This pathology occurs in the event of a violation in the body of the stronger sex in the production of male sex hormones and / or excessive secretion of female ones.
-The cause of such a hormonal imbalance and the subsequent gynecomastia can be:
+This pathology occurs when there is a disruption in the body of the stronger sex in the production of male sex hormones and/or excessive secretion of female ones.
+The cause of such hormonal imbalance and subsequent gynecomastia can be:

-• the use of hormonal drugs for the treatment of oncological diseases (testicular cancer),
+• use of hormonal drugs for the treatment of cancer (testicular cancer),

-• diseases of the endocrine system (diabetes mellitus and dysfunction of the thyroid gland);
+• diseases of the endocrine system (diabetes mellitus and thyroid dysfunction);

 • liver or kidney disease;

-• the use of certain types of antibiotics, tranquilizers, as well as drugs for the treatment of diseases of the gastrointestinal tract and the cardiovascular system.
+• use of certain types of antibiotics, tranquilizers, as well as drugs for the treatment of diseases of the gastrointestinal tract and cardiovascular system.

 Non-hormonal causes of pain

 The chest can also hurt for reasons not related to hormones, for example, after bruises and against the background of certain infectious diseases (shingles).
-Also, chest pain in both men and women can occur after weight training, for example: in cases of selecting the wrong weight, improper technique, or working with record weights.
+Also, pain in the chest area in both men and women can occur after training with weights, for example: in cases of selecting the wrong weight, incorrect technique, or working with record weights.

-The situation of one-sided pain, when, for example, the right chest hurts in isolation, can also appear due to trauma and sprain (most often damage to the pectoral muscles and ligaments occurs when doing bench presses).
-In the event of such an injury, pain may be accompanied by swelling, swelling and bruising in the sternum and shoulder, as well as weakness or dysfunction of the arm and a violation of the natural contour of the damaged pectoral muscle.
+A situation of unilateral pain, when, for example, the right chest hurts in isolation, can also appear due to injury and sprain (most often, damage to the pectoral muscles and ligaments occurs when performing bench presses).
+In the event of such an injury, pain may be accompanied by swelling, swelling and hematomas in the sternum and shoulder, as well as weakness or dysfunction of the arm and disruption of the natural contour of the injured pectoral muscle.

-If the left breast hurts in isolation, it is first necessary to exclude diseases of the cardiovascular system (angina pectoris, heart attack), since ischemic pain in the heart can disguise itself as pain in the mammary gland, and also irrigate (“shoot”) into the area of the scapula, neck, jaw , abdomen, shoulder or left arm.
-Pains of this nature are usually very strong, tearing, pressing and burning, which distinguishes them from muscle pains.
+If the left breast hurts in isolation, first of all it is necessary to exclude diseases of the cardiovascular system (angina pectoris, heart attack), since ischemic pain in the heart can be disguised as pain in the mammary gland, and also radiate (“shoot through”) to the area of the scapula, neck, jaw , abdomen, shoulder or left arm.
+Pains of this nature are usually very strong, tearing, pressing and burning, which distinguishes them from muscle pain.

-Also, in the left side of the sternum, pains not associated with the heart may appear, the cause of which may be:
+Also, pain not related to the heart may appear in the left side of the sternum, the cause of which may be:

 • cervical or thoracic osteochondrosis;